google/ground-android/CONTRIBUTING.md

     https://console.firebase.google.com/

-2. Add a new Android app with package name `com.google.android.ground`.
+2. Add a new Android app with package name `org.groundplatform.android`.

 3. Add the debug SHA-1 of your device.